Through the Blue

 5. SEASIDE SEAFOOD DINING

 Seafood is a highlight in Greece.
 And in Evia, there’s more to get excited about.
 Home to varieties of shellfish only available in these parts, Greeks come to Chalkida to feast on exotic, fresh-caught delicacies.
-Paleologos is a seaside tavern where our meals stretch for hours, in part because the kids discover a good time running in circles in the little garden behind.
+Paleologos is a seaside tavern where our meals stretch for hours, in part because the kids find joy in running in circles in the little garden behind.

 Palaiologos Taverna Chalkida